 - Active and unencumbered nursing licensure

-- Immunization records including vaccination or immunity to hepatitis B, MMR, varicella, diphtheria, polio and tetanus
+- Physical examination and immunization records including vaccination or immunity to hepatitis B, MMR, varicella, diphtheria, polio, and tetanus

 - Documentation of negative test results for tuberculosis (PPD and/or chest x-ray)